Updated: Apr 23

 In recent years, issues concerning those who identify as transgender have entered the political mainstream – among them whether or not people who are (by convention) understood as biologically male but who self-identify as women should be free to use lavatories reserved for women and whether or not police forces should (as some do) record the gender of perpetrators of crimes according to the self-identification of the perpetrator.
 It is not my intention to take a particular political position with regards to these issues or others of a similar kind; rather, I want to set out, as clearly as possible, certain philosophical worries that relate to those who self-identify as a gender that is not consistent with their biological sex-classification at birth.

-Firstly, to get clear about some terminology: the term transgender (as defined by the Intersex Society of North America) is used in relation to someone who self-identifies as a gender that is not consistent with the standard biological gender classification they are assigned at birth.
+Firstly, to get clear about some terminology: the term transgender (as defined by the Intersex Society of North America) is used in relation to someone who self-identifies as a gender that is not consistent with the standard biological sex classification observed at birth.
 People who are transgender claim to have their own internal experience of gender identity, which is distinct from what they frequently (but not always) consider to be the socially constructed standard gender identities of male and female.
 In some cases, transgender people elect to self-identify as a gender that is neither male (non-man) nor female (non-woman).

 Can one self-identify in whatever ways one wants and demand, on pain of offence, that such identity be acknowledged both legally and morally?